LEADERSHIP 15 Min Read

 In 2005, Sears leadership focused on execution optimization: closing underperforming stores, improving inventory turns, maximizing profitability of existing operations[10].
 Every operational metric improved.

 What they missed: Amazon was building a fundamentally different retail model.
-Not better execution of traditional retail — a vision of retail without physical stores.
+Not better execution of traditional retail, but a vision of retail without physical stores[6].

 Sears leadership kept executing brilliantly.
 Optimizing operations.
 Improving efficiency.
 Delivering quarterly results.